Mujo-Go/ScraperInGo/README.md

 # ScraperInGo
-A simple web scraper in Golang
+A simple web scraper in Golang which will be deveploped as a practice of using golang programm language